Indiana Divorce Laws

 • The property that was attained by each partner prior to the marriage and as an inheritance or gift

-• The financial condition of the partners when the property distribution would take place and the wish of the partner to award the family house or the right to reside in such house for the duration the Court thinks apt, to the partner having custody of a child or children
+• The financial condition of the partners when the property distribution would take place and the wish of the partner to award the family house or the right to reside in such house for the duration the Court thinks apt for the partner having custody of a child or children

-• The input of each partner to the acquirement of property irrespective of the fact whether the input was income producing
+• The input of each partner towards the acquirement of property, irrespective of the fact whether the input was producing income

-When the Court concludes that there is nil or little marital property, then one of the partners may be awarded financial contribution for books, laboratory fees and tuition fees regarding higher education.
-The Court takes into account the consequences on tax of the property distribution with respect to the future and present financial conditions of both partners
+When the Court concludes that there is nil or little marital property, then one of the partners may be awarded financial contribution for books, laboratory fees and tuition fees for higher education of the children.
+The Court takes into account the consequences of tax on the property distribution with respect to the future and present financial conditions of both partners.
+The marital property is distinguished from the personal property of spouses before taking a decision.
+If the agreement about property distribution has been submitted by the partners, the court ponders over every aspect of it and approves that agreement only if it is justifiable.

 Change of name